Guidelines for Faculty Scanning

 - The library will not retain copies of the original scan files.

-- The UTC Library will assess each request for fair use and copyright compliance and reserves the right to reject requests or seek clarification from faculty if any copyright concern arises.
+- Faculty must certify via the Scanning Request Form, that each item complies with U.S. copyright law under a fair use exception; however, the Library will assess each request for fair use and copyright compliance and reserves the right to reject requests or seek clarification from faculty if any copyright concern arises.

 - Generally, the Library will only scan limited portions of a work.
 Typically one article from a journal, one chapter or 10% of a book, and short excerpts from anthologies or literary works.